Typhoon Gaemi charges toward eastern Taiwan – DW – 07/24/2024

 The government said more than 4,000 people had been evacuated from sparsely populated mountainous regions that were at high risk of landslides from torrential rain.

 About 200 international flights, and most domestic flights, had also been canceled.
-Railway operations have been stopped since noon (0400 GMT).
+Railway operations have been stopped since noon.
 However, a few trains between north and south Taiwan would continue to operate.

 However, Taiwan Semiconductor Manufacturing Company (TSMC), the world's largest chipmaker, said its factories on the island would continue production as normal, though it has activated routine preparations.